firstimedeveloper/getcode/README.md

 Using this tool will allow me to retrieve the code found in said articles so that I can use the code more easily for things I don't have in my long term memory.

+## Todo
+Be able to view the retrieved code in a more readable format. (currently the list of strings returned from the api doesn't remove the tags)
+- perhaps this can be done using the html/template library.

 ##
 To use the api, enter the following in your terminal.
 ```bash